fsprojects/TestDynamo/README.md

 ### Debug Properties

-Use the handy debug properties in your debugger of choice
+Use the handy debug properties on `Api.Database` and `Api.GlobalDatabase` in your debugger of choice

 ![Debugger](./Docs/DbDebugger.png "Debugger")